 Maniguin island, aka Maningning Island, is the best dive safari around Boracay

-Maniguin island is at 47 kilometers (25 nautical miles) heading to the 209 on the compass from the Shangri-la Boracay, and at only one hour with our speed boat at an average of 25 knots (47-48 kph).
+Maniguin island is at 47 kilometers (25 nautical miles) heading to the 209 on the compass from Shangri-la Boracay, and only one hour away with our speed boat at an average of 25 knots (47-48 kph).

-Maniguin island is for sure the best diving place all around Boracay, and because it's not easily accessible for numerous dive centers, if not all the Boracay's dive centers (which depend only on the local bangka boat to bring their guests on the different diving sites around Boracay), nothing is broken underwater and diving in Maniguin island is like diving in a virgin territories.
+Maniguin island is for sure the best diving place all around Boracay!
+Because it is not easily accessible for most dive centers, if not all the Boracay's dive centers (which depend only on the local bangka boat to bring their guests to the different diving sites around Boracay), nothing is damaged underwater.
+Diving in Maniguin island is like diving in a virgin territory.

-For these dive centers it takes around 4 hours to go there (so, add 4 hours to go back), and if you want to sleep at night on Maniguin island, there is few things you should know about:
+For other dive centers, it takes around 4 hours to go there (so, add 4 hours to go back), and if you want to sleep at night on Maniguin island, there are a few things you should know about:

-- The only well contain only brackish water.
+- The water well contain only brackish water.

-- There is no hotel nor any kind of shelter (if it's rainning, you will not sleep).
+- There are no hotels nor any kind of shelter (if it is raining, you can not sleep).

-- At night the crabs invade all the beach.
+- At night, the crabs invade the whole beach.